ALFTP: ALTools Eggheads

-License change
+License changes

-As of December 1, 2008, ALFTP is no longer freeware and requires a commercial licence for all uses.
-Copies downloaded before December 1, 2008 are not affected by this new requirement.

-As of August 22, 2012, ALFTP has been released for free use.
+As of December 1, 2008, ALFTP was no longer freeware for a few years, requiring a commercial license for all uses until 2012, although copies downloaded before December 1, 2008 were not affected by the new requirement.
+Finally, as of August 22, 2012, ALFTP was switched back to freeware, with ESTsoft publishing free serial numbers for its products.